The 21 Best Food Halls in NYC

 18. Sous Vide Kitchen

-The contemporary culinary technique becomes the connecting factor in a series of food vendors who prepare their offerings exclusively using the sous vide method.
+At Sous Vide Kitchen, the contemporary culinary technique becomes the connecting factor in a series of food vendors who prepare their offerings exclusively using the sous vide method.
 Cuisines range from BBQ to Mediterranean fare, all available as signature dishes or build-your-own options.
 And as a “virtual” food hall, all orders are placed through a single kiosk, an innovation among the food halls in NYC.

 Sous Vide Kitchen | 119 E 23rd St., New York, NY 10010 | $$